Profile

 Denis is instructed in all types of serious criminal litigation.
 Recent experience has included acting as junior counsel in the following high-profile murders.

-R v Kigundu: in which the defendant received a whole life order for the murder of two people when a block of flats was set on fire,
+R v Kigundu: in which the defendant received a whole life order for the murder of two people when a block of flats was set on fire.

-R v L T and J: The 14-year-old defendants were found guilty of the murder of a 13-year boy.
+R v L T and J: the 14-year-old defendants were found guilty of the murder of a 13-year boy.

 R v O’Brien: the defendant was the UK’s most wanted fugitive.

-In addition, Denis’ areas of specialisation include Trademark, Copyright, Product Safety, Planning and Environmental offences, for which he is instructed by both defendants, companies including supermarkets, and local authorities.
+In addition, his areas of specialisation include Trademark, Copyright, Product Safety, Planning and Environmental offences, for which he is instructed by both defendants, companies including supermarkets, and local authorities.
 He has substantial experience in the maze of European Directives and Regulations creating criminal offences.

 - Criminal Bar Association